Department of Veterans Affairs - Lubbock Texas

 Department of Veterans Affairs - Lubbock, TX

-Department Of Veterans Affairs is an addiction and methadone rehab center in Lubbock, TX, situated at 6104 Avenue Q South Drive in the 79412 zip code.
-Department Of Veterans Affairs specializes in buprenorphine detox, relapse prevention from naltrexone and buprenorphine maintenance.
+Department Of Veterans Affairs is a methadone and general addiction rehab center in Lubbock, TX, situated at 6104 Avenue Q South Drive in the 79412 zip code.
+Department Of Veterans Affairs specializes in naltrexone administration, relapse prevention from naltrexone and buprenorphine detox.
 It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Department Of Veterans Affairs include 12-step facilitation, anger management and relapse prevention.
-As part of its treatment program, Department Of Veterans Affairs also offers benzodiazepines detoxification, alcohol detox and cocaine detoxification.
-In addition, it provides substance use education, individual counseling and health education services.
-Department Of Veterans Affairs caters its treatment program to men and women.
+Some of the treatment approaches used by Department Of Veterans Affairs include trauma-related counseling, relapse prevention and anger management.
+As part of its treatment program, Department Of Veterans Affairs also offers methamphetamines detoxification, benzodiazepines detoxification and cocaine detoxification.
+In addition, it provides marital/couples counseling, hepatitis education, counseling and support and family counseling.
+Department Of Veterans Affairs caters its treatment program to women and men.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412